klmcwhirter/pi-day-2024-with-py/README.md

   Because pi_digit_generator is expected to be idempotent given some upper bound N num_digit value, I found it valuable to cache the output from just the upper bound.
 Any lower value of num_digits will share the same first set of digits.

   Also, histograms consist of a list of 10 integers.
-So carefully placed usage of the functools.cache decorator means I can greatly improve perceived performance for values of nim_digits especially >=10_000.
+So carefully placed usage of the functools.cache decorator means I can greatly improve perceived performance for values of num_digits especially >=10_000.

   ```python
       @cache